IzaacJ/EzBuildables/README.md

 ---

 ## ⚠️ Known Issues
-- Seams between grass foundations don't match up correctly with _Glass Foundation Corner_, _Glass Foundation Edge_ and _Glass Foundation Edges_
+- Need to clean up the meshes and buildables blueprints.
+Will happen gradually as my Blender/UE knowledge increases.
 - Icons need to be replaces, but is a low priority _for now_

 ---